utopia-foss/utopia/doc/faq/core/graph.rst

-If you use a container without ordering to save vertices and/or edges in your graph as e.g. a ``boost::setS`` the ordering might differ within multiple calls of ``save_graph_properties``.
-Thus, if you want to be able to associate a property with another one (e.g. saved edges and their corresponding weight) make sure to call ``save_graph_properties`` only once as the order is conserved in a single call.
+If you use a container without ordering to save vertices and/or edges in your graph as e.g. a ``boost::setS``, the ordering might differ within multiple calls of ``save_graph_properties``.
+Thus, if you want to be able to associate a property with another one (e.g. saved edges and their corresponding weight), make sure to call ``save_graph_properties`` only once, as the order is conserved in a single call.